 This is how the opinion pages at the NYT ended a very busy week last week: with a call to slaughter, wrapped in an exhortation not to mourn the Palestinian death that would occur as a direct result.

 As we have already seen, the narrative of the City and the Gate is fully portable, and ready-for deployment in the USA.
+And it resonates deeply with a pop culture crowded with humanoid monsters.
 Those who use this framework to dehumanize Palestinians will use it to dehumanize others.
 And in fact, they already are, and have been for some time.
 It is not just Ann Coulter asking to shoot people on the US-Mexico border, or Trump referring to immigrants as "animals."
 It's not just loonies on the racist right either: these arguments already appear routinely in the nation's leading liberal newspaper.